hpi-epic/pricewars-mgmt-ui/README.md

 ### Socket.io
 For the communication with the [kafka-reverse-proxy](https://github.com/hpi-epic/pricewars-kafka-reverse-proxy) that offers the data for all charts of the UI, we chose [socket.io](http://socket.io/).
 Socket.io enables us to constantly stream new data so we do not have to do manual http-requests for updates every x seconds from the frontend.
 Instead we just listen to new messages coming in via socket and display them immediately.

 In the current setup of the frontend, the connection (and disconncetion) to the reverse-proxy via socket happens in each controller, that listens for certain socket messages, separately.
 The reason for that is that the reverse-proxy offers historic data for all statistics but this historic data is only sent to a client on a new connect.
 That means that if we want to receive historic data for any chart displayed and managed with the current controller, we currently have to trigger a new connect.
 Furthermore, to obtain the url to connect to via socket (ie the url of the reverse-proxy), we are using another factory called endpoints, that asynchronously reads the endpoints from a .json-file.
-So in every controller that is supposed to connect to the reverse-proxy, make sure to include the endpoints-factory and add the following code:
+So in every controller that is supposed to connect to the reverse-proxy, make sure to include the `endpoints`-factory and add the following code:

 ```javascript
  endpoints.getData().then(function(urls) {